homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 “Not me,” said the gal.
 “But my brother might.
 And I want you to remember that he’s my brother.”

-“I wish him luck,”’ says Jess.
+“I wish him luck,” says Jess.

 “He'll have it if you wish it,” says the gal.